Categories

 Ozren fights back

-Meanwhile, activism in Petrovo and Lopare in the Republika Srpska (RS) continues with determination on the part of local inhabitants who hope to protect their environment.
+Meanwhile, activism in the hills of Ozren and Majevica in the Republika Srpska (RS) continues with determination on the part of local inhabitants who hope to protect their environment.
 Compared to their neighbors in the Federation, they are at somewhat of an advantage regarding timing, , since the mining operations they wish to hold back are not underway, but are still only in the exploratory stage.
 Vareš is now a cautionary tale for the entire country.

-In April of 2021, the RS Ministry of Energy and Mining granted permission to Medeni Brijeg, a branch of Lykos Balkan Metals, to explore for zinc, nickel, copper, and other metals in several areas in Petrovo municipality, halfway between Tuzla and Doboj.
+In April of 2021, the RS Ministry of Energy and Mining granted permission to Medeni Brijeg, a branch of Lykos Balkan Metals, to explore for zinc, nickel, copper, and other metals in several areas in Petrovo municipality on Mt.
+Ozren, halfway between Tuzla and Doboj.
 At the time, citizens of Sočkovac, one of the villages in the spotlight of Lykos, were not informed of the pending exploration.

 Fearing the deadly pollution that accompanies the mining of these metals, members of the nearby communities held demonstrations in protest, and by later in the year, they had gathered 6,000 signatures in a petition to withdraw the permit.
 Some nickel ores require refining that involves poisonous substances including sulfuric or hydrochloric acid; their use can produce emissions of arsenic, fluorine, and chlorine—all of which are deadly to the environment.
 Other nickel ores are refined with sulfuric acid or ammonia, a process that leaves heavy metals behind.
 Both of these processes have a devastating impact on the soil, creeks, and groundwater.

-Local opposition to lithium development in the Lopare area was as quick to mobilize as in Serbia.
+Local opposition to lithium development near Lopare in the Majevica hills was as quick to mobilize as in Serbia.
 Local residents are aware that the processing of lithium involves treating the ore with acids, then spraying it with large quantities of water.
 The settling of the resulting toxic wastewater and slag would threaten the underground waters, rivers, and orchards of the Lopare area.
-Resulting pollution in this region situated on the slopes of the Majevica hills would travel even farther, toward Tuzla in the west, and Posavina in the north.

 In December 2023, activists from several non-governmental environmental organizations held a public forum in Lopare, attended by more than 300 people.
 An expert addressing the forum noted that the ore is “loaded with other damaging substances…arsenic, lead, nickel, and other toxic materials.”
 One environmental journalist commented, “The clear intention of the multi-national mining companies is to achieve their goals where attention is not paid to the health of the people and the environment—in countries with corrupt governments.”